bhyve UEFI configuration does not save new entries; boot of VM not possible

 As soon as I stop the VM the boot-loader forgets about the VM-HDD-Image (DISK Device) and I have to re-enter/re-select it in the UEFI boot manager and adjust the boot order.

 I attached some screenshots.
 Maybe that helps getting the problem.

-#9 Updated by Marcelo Araujo about 2 years ago
+#9 Updated by Marcelo Araujo over 2 years ago

 - Status changed from Screened to Closed: Third party to resolve